How to Design a Cafe Floor Plan, Layout and Blueprint

 Use these restaurant floor plan templates to get inspired as you map, or reimagine, the layout and space setup for your restaurant.

-A cafe floor plan is a map of the physical space of the whole cafe.
-Every single inch of space counts in your floor plan, both indoor and outdoor.
-That’s because - ultimately - the floor plan will let you visualize how all the spaces of your cafe will fit together.
+So, what’s a cafe floor plan?
+Well, just like a coffee shop layout, it’s a map of the physical space of the whole cafe.
+Every single inch of space counts in your floor plan, both indoor and outdoor (such as the outdoor seating area).
+That’s because - ultimately - the floor plan will let you visualize how all the spaces of your cafe will align and work in an efficient way.

 A cafe floor plan should include: